1 month in Peru from north to south; from Chiclayo to Trujillo, from Huaraz to Cusco and Lima. We tell you everything about the budget to visit Peru.

-The great classic of Peru! ;) We admit it, we haven't been the biggest fans on the Disney side of some areas, but we have to leave that the region is sublime and clearly worth a visit!
-It is there that we did one of our most beautiful treks: 9 days in autonomy to connect the Choquequirao to Machu Picchu, an alternative, sporty and 100% low budget trek.
+The great classic of Peru! ;) We admit it, we haven't been the biggest fans of the Disney side of some areas, but we have to admit that the region is sublime and clearly worth a visit!
+It is there that we did one of our most beautiful treks: 9 days in autonomy to connect the Choquequirao to Machu Picchu, an alternative, sporty and 100% low budget Hike.

 Trujillo: the ancient Inca civilizations